fansalon/TEspeX/README.md

 Use an Unix system.

+# Input files
+* TE consensus sequences in fasta format
+* coding transcripts in fasta format (suggested the fasta file downloaded from ensembl
+* non coding trasncripts in fasta format (suggested the fasta file downloaded from ensembl

 # How to run TEspeX
 TEspeX can be run calling directly the script or through a wrapper (wrapper.py file, contained in the 'master' folder).
 You should use the wrapper ONLY IF you dispose of a PBS queue managment system.